 “This post may be sponsored or contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 See my full disclosure here.”

 The Christmas decorations finally went up in mid-January and I’ve realized that it’s time to decorate for Valentine’s Day.
+I really wanted to make a farmhouse Valentine’s wreath this year.
 I usually don’t do a whole lot of decorating for Valentine’s, but this year, I feel like I just want to make each holiday as special as possible.
 Probably because here in NC, we are still in a modified stay-at-home order so that means more time at home.
 Plus we were just quarantined because my hubby tested positive, but he was great.
-No symptoms except a little cough and he’s back at work.
+No symptoms except a little cough.
 Can’t keep a good man down!

 I decided to run to Hobby Lobby while waiting for his test results so I’d have some projects to keep myself busy and this is one of those projects.
-The cutest farmhouse style Valentine’s wreath ever.
+This is the cutest DIY farmhouse-style Valentine’s wreath ever.
 I’ve decided to make our home as comfortable as I can without spending a ton of money, probably just like you right now, and it’s been a long time since I actually decorated for each season.
 I think it makes my home feel more comfortable and keeps things looking fresh.
 I’m not going all out like Christmas, but a few touches here and there definitely make a difference.
-Not to mention that most likely we’ll be celebrating actual Valentine’s Day at home, it might as well look a little romantic, right?
+Not to mention that most likely we’ll be celebrating actual Valentine’s Day at home, so it might as well look a little romantic, right?

 Thankfully, some of the items to make this wreath I already had on hand, like the wire hoop from Target and the gingham ribbon from Hobby Lobby.
 Both just waiting patiently to be used.
 The rest I bought at Hobby Lobby.
 Thankfully they still had some Valentine’s stuff left.
 I wasn’t sure because when I went to get things for Thanksgiving, in November, it was all gone!
 If they don’t have the exact items I used, you could easily substitute things.
 For example, if they don’t have wooden hearts, then make some pretty paper ones out of cardstock, or use silk flowers.
 Use a different type of greenery and ribbon.
 Just use your imagination!
 You can’t go wrong.

 This one is definitely not made for hanging outside.
 It’s very delicate, so pick a place in your home that could use a little romance.
-I hung mine in our foyer and it looks so pretty!
+Mine is hanging in our foyer and it looks so pretty!
 I love how the long ribbon is different from most wreaths that I’ve made.
 I think it really balances out the wreath.
 So far the cats haven’t used it as a toy!
 They’d have to really stretch to reach it anyway.

 The nice thing about this one is that it’s really up to you how to style it.
 You can’t go wrong.
 If you don’t want the ribbon as long as I do, just make them shorter.
 I didn’t give measurements on how long I cut the greenery, because that will be determined by the size of the hoop you have, and the same really goes for the white flowers.
 The greenery will go about halfway around the hoop and so will the flowers.
 So you may need to adjust my measurements.
 Use them as a guide.